FlowFuse/node-red-dashboard/docs/contributing/widgets/testing.md

 `cy.resetContext()`

-The above functions to assist with setting and checking output rely on Node-RED's "context" stores.
-If at any point you want to be sure they're reset and cleared, this function will clear the context stores, before proceeding to any further steps in your tests.
+The above function assists with setting and checking output that rely on Node-RED's "context" stores.
+This function can be used to be sure that you have a clean context store by restting it.
+This is best used _before_ using the [Store Output](#store-output-function-node) helper function to assign new values to the store.

 ### Reload Dashboard